Restrictions and Guidance

 - Cheque or Money Order (payable to the Town of Lunenburg), mail to PO Box 129, Lunenburg, NS, B0J 2C0.

-Sign up to access your Town bills through our new e-billing website here: https://townoflunenburg.ca/billing-and-payments.html
+Sign up to access your Town bills through our e-billing website here: https://townoflunenburg.ca/billing-and-payments.html

-Note: Public washrooms in Town Hall are not available at this time.
+Note: There is a washroom on the second floor of Town Hall now available.
 There is a portable toilet available in the parking lot next door to Town Hall for emergencies.

 - The Town's municipal compost site is open on Fridays only from 8:00 a.m. to 4:30 p.m.
 The entrance to the compost site is on Starr Street, near the Wastewater Treatment Plant.
 Town of Lunenburg residents are welcome to dispose of leaves, limbs and garden waste only at this site.

-- The Town's public washroom on Bluenose Drive is CLOSED for the season.
-Washrooms in Town Hall are not available to the public.
-There is a portable toilet in the parking lot next door to Town Hall for emergencies.
+- The Town's public washroom on Bluenose Drive is CLOSED for the season and scheduled to reopen in May.
+There is a portable toilet available in the parking lot next door to Town Hall for emergencies.

-- The Lunenburg Arena is open for the 2021/22 ice season, and features our new ice resurfacer!
+- The Lunenburg Arena is open for the 2022/23 ice season.
 See here for programs and rental information.

 - The Lunenburg Community Centre is open for scheduled programs and rentals.
 See here for more information.
 Fitness classes require pre-registration.
 The Weight Room requires pre-booking your visits.